JanProvaznik/Explain/README.md

 # Explain
 Group creation automation for [Explaining concepts activity](https://forum.effectivealtruism.org/posts/r8Qv7QHjJyafmiLnp/#Explaining_Concepts__9_30_10_40_).
 Used as an icebreaker and helping to establish a shared context in a group that wants to have a deep discussion.
-Intended for creating groups with a ratio of 1 explainer : 2 students in three rounds for 9/15/21/27 people and 8-15 concepts.
+Intended for creating groups with a ratio of 1 explainer : 2 students in N rounds (tested for 2-5) for K (multiple of 3, best between 9-27) people and 8-15 concepts.

 ## Workflow:
 1. Create a google form in this template: https://docs.google.com/forms/d/e/1FAIpQLSft_PXbcs4GAv8Hp12ibl69OBMkb2hgdeBdxDKwaEFncDUdyw/viewform?usp=sf_link